imsky/PocketEuler/README.md

 Problem 115
 ===========

 NOTE: This is a more difficult version of [Problem 114](#problem-114).

 A row measuring n units in length has red blocks with a minimum length of m units placed on it, such that any two red blocks (which are allowed to be different lengths) are separated by at least one black square.

 Let the fill-count function, F(m, n), represent the number of ways that a row can be filled.

 For example, F(3, 29) = 673135 and F(3, 30) = 1089155.

 That is, for m = 3, it can be seen that n = 30 is the smallest value for which the fill-count function first exceeds one million.

 In the same way, for m = 10, it can be verified that F(10, 56) = 880711
 and F(10, 57) = 1148904, so n = 57 is the least value for which the
 fill-count function first exceeds one million.

 For m = 50, find the least value of n for which the fill-count function first exceeds one million.

-   Visible links
-   1. problem=114
 Answer: 006f52e9102a8d3be2fe5614f42ba989

 Problem 116
 ===========

 A row of five black square tiles is to have a number of its tiles replaced with coloured oblong tiles chosen from red (length two), green (length three), or blue (length four).

 If red tiles are chosen there are exactly seven ways this can be done.

 					 ┌─╥╥╥┐  ┌╥─╥╥┐  ┌╥╥─╥┐  ┌╥╥╥─┐
 					 └─╨╨╨┘  └╨─╨╨┘  └╨╨─╨┘  └╨╨╨─┘

 					 ┌─╥─╥┐  ┌─╥╥─┐  ┌╥─╥─┐
 					 └─╨─╨┘  └─╨╨─┘  └╨─╨─┘

 If green tiles are chosen there are three ways.

 					   ┌──╥╥┐  ┌╥──╥┐  ┌╥╥──┐
 					   └──╨╨┘  └╨──╨┘  └╨╨──┘

 And if blue tiles are chosen there are two ways.

 							 ┌╥───┐  ┌───╥┐
 							 └╨───┘  └───╨┘

 Assuming that colours cannot be mixed there are 7 + 3 + 2 = 12 ways of
 replacing the black tiles in a row measuring five units in length.

 How many different ways can the black tiles in a row measuring fifty units in length be replaced if colours cannot be mixed and at least one coloured tile must be used?

 NOTE: This is related to [Problem 117](#problem-117).

-   Visible links
-   1. problem=117
 Answer: c21ca0ec54e6d1646a953a480f68feb4

 Problem 117
 ===========

 Using a combination of black square tiles and oblong tiles chosen from: red tiles measuring two units, green tiles measuring three units, and blue tiles measuring four units, it is possible to tile a row measuring five units in length in exactly fifteen different ways.

 					 ┌╥╥╥╥┐  ┌─╥╥╥┐  ┌╥─╥╥┐  ┌╥╥─╥┐
 					 └╨╨╨╨┘  └─╨╨╨┘  └╨─╨╨┘  └╨╨─╨┘

 					 ┌╥╥╥─┐  ┌─╥─╥┐  ┌─╥╥─┐  ┌╥─╥─┐
 					 └╨╨╨─┘  └─╨─╨┘  └─╨╨─┘  └╨─╨─┘

 					 ┌──╥╥┐  ┌╥──╥┐  ┌╥╥──┐  ┌─╥──┐
 					 └──╨╨┘  └╨──╨┘  └╨╨──┘  └─╨──┘

 					 ┌──╥─┐  ┌───╥┐  ┌╥───┐
 					 └──╨─┘  └───╨┘  └╨───┘

 How many ways can a row measuring fifty units in length be tiled?

 NOTE: This is related to [Problem 116](#problem-116).

-   Visible links
-   1. problem=116
 Answer: 542612809b3dd08cf518b85450fce8d6

 Problem 118